msampathkumar/datadriven/Project Submission Experiment.md

 ```

 In general, when we do model training as data scientists we prefer to take a generic model which can identified the closer test and train results.
-As the model is a generic model these scores will be closer.
-And the reason we avoid models with huge train-test scores is that they tend of memorize the data well making them an experts in explaining the behavior of available data but fails to be generic enough to handle new kind of problems.
+And the reason we avoid models with huge train-test scores difference, is that they tend of memorize the data well making them an experts in explaining the behavior of available data but they fails to be generic enough to handle new kind of problems. _When the model is a generic model they would be able to perform in similar fashion on unseen data_ like in real time situations.

-So, we will be using Gradient Boosting Trees as our model for solution building for following reasons.
+So to summarize, we will be using Gradient Boosting Trees as our model for solution building for following reasons.

 * Gradient Boosting Trees(75% Acc) are able to provide good testing compared to Random Forest(79% Acc) and KNN(70% Acc)
 * Gradient Boosting test-train score difference is less than 1%, which is lower than Random Forest(~20%) and KNN(8%)